BBC iPlayer: Development

-The original iPlayer service was launched in October 2005, undergoing a five-month trial by five thousand broadband users until 28 February 2006. iPlayer was heavily criticised for delay in its launch, rebranding and cost to BBC licence-fee payers because no finished product had been released after four years of development.
+The original iPlayer service was launched after undergoing two public trials.
+The first ran for three months in the summer of 2004, the second was a five-month trial by five thousand broadband users from October 2005 until 28 February 2006. iPlayer was heavily criticised for the delay in its launch, rebranding and cost to BBC licence-fee payers because no finished product had been released after four years of development.
 A new improved iPlayer service then had another very limited user trial, which began on 15 November 2006.
 At various times during its development iPlayer was known as the Integrated Media Player (iMP), Interactive Media Player, and MyBBCPlayer.

 The iPlayer received the approval of the BBC Trust on 30 April 2007 and an open beta for Windows XP and Windows Server 2003 was launched at midnight on 27 July 2007, when it was announced that only a fixed number of people would be able to sign up for the service, with a controlled increase in users over the summer.
 The BBC had been criticised for saying that the iPlayer would 'launch' on 27 July 2007, when what was on offer was simply an extension of the beta to an open beta, admitting more users in a controlled manner.
 This was done reportedly to allow British ISPs and the BBC to gauge the effect of the iPlayer traffic on the Internet within the UK.

 The open beta incorporated a media player, an electronic programme guide (EPG) and specially designed download client and allowed the download of BBC Television content by computers assigned to a United Kingdom-based IP address, for use up to thirty days after broadcast.
-However it was available only to users of Windows XP.
+However, it was available only to users of Windows XP.

 This was a controversial decision by the BBC and led to a petition against the decision being posted on 10 Downing Street's e-petition website.
 The petition reached 16,082 signatures on 20 August 2007.
 The response from the Government was: